 Implementing personalization at scale

 If you think personalization is daunting, the good news is there are plenty of tools out there to help simplify the process.
 LimeSpot is the top personalization platform in the Shopify ecosystem, helping thousands of businesses present relevant products, offers, and content for every shopper, at every stage in the buyer journey.
-If your business includes an ecommerce component, you can even try us for free for 15 days.
+If your business includes an eCommerce component, you can even try us for free for 15 days.